-10 Greatest Chinese Love Stories Ever | China Whisper
+10 Greatest Chinese Love Stories Ever

 10. Dream of the Red Chamber 红楼梦

 Dream of the Red Chamber, written by litterateur Cao Xueqin in Qing Dynasty, is one of China’s Four Great Classical Novels.
-The novel mainly centres love story of Jia Baoyu and Lin Daiyu.
+The novel mainly centers love story of Jia Baoyu and Lin Daiyu.

 The well-educated, beautiful and talented girl Lin Daiyu lost her parents from childhood and lived in her grandma’s home in Beijing receiving coldly treatment.
 Lin had a very sentimental character.
 She and Jia Baoyu were attracted to each other and fell in love with each; however, their love was constrained by the concept of “match made in heaven.”
 Suffering from long-time love sickness and the grievous blow that his lover Jia Baoyu had to marry another girl Xue Baochai ; Lin could not take this and finally drowned herself in a pond.
 Later Jia became a monk in a temple, mourning of his beloved one.